 Molecular assay for the detection of Group B Streptococcus.
 Alethia provides a quick, accurate and reliable molecular assay for Group B Strep detection.

 Support & Documents

 Webinars & Videos

-Studies have shown that testing within 5 weeks of delivery is most accurate at predicting GBS colonization status at delivery.
-The 2010 guidelines published by CDC state that screening should be done between 35-37 weeks’ gestation.
+Studies have shown that testing within four weeks of delivery is most accurate at predicting GBS colonization status at delivery.
+The 2020 guidelines published by the American College of Obstetricians and Gynecologists (ACOG) state that screening should be done between 36-28 weeks of gestation.

 Broth enrichment greatly enhances the recovery of GBS thus improving the sensitivity.
 The 2010 CDC guidelines state that all samples must be enriched in broth media for 18-24 hours.
 For GBS disease, an accurate screening result is far more important than a rapid screening result.